Skip to main content

 By clicking any of the links below you will be taken to an external website that is independently operated and not managed by GSK.
 GSK assumes no responsibility for the content on the website.
 If you do not wish to leave this website, do not click on the links below.

-i.
-ASSOCIATION BETWEEN OBESITY AND DEPRESSION IN MIDDLE-AGED WOMEN.
-General Hospital Psychiatry. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2675189/
+1. ASSOCIATION BETWEEN OBESITY AND DEPRESSION IN MIDDLE-AGED WOMEN.
+General Hospital Psychiatry. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2675189/ Return to reference

-iv.
-Healthy dietary indices and risk of depressive outcomes: a systematic review and meta-analysis of observational studies. https://pubmed.ncbi.nlm.nih.gov/30254236/.
+4. Healthy dietary indices and risk of depressive outcomes: a systematic review and meta-analysis of observational studies. https://pubmed.ncbi.nlm.nih.gov/30254236/.
+Return to reference

 Recommended Articles